 You can also use tags with events and properties.

 You can also use logical operator OR.
-In order to use it just switch to "satisfies any filter".
+If you want to use it, just switch to "satisfies any filter".

 How to add tags?